Repeating Partial Tidal Encounters of Sun-like Stars Leading to their Complete Disruption

 Characterizing a star's response to mass loss is critical in understanding the stability of mass transfer in binary systems.
 When the mass loss occurs at a timescale much shorter than the thermal timescale at the stellar surface, a common assumption is that the the star would react adiabatically within $\tdyn$ \citep[e.g.,][]{Hjellming_1987, Soberman_1997}.
 As a generalized interacting binary system, the long-term evolution of a star undergoing repeating partial TDEs has also been explored assuming adiabatic mass loss \citep{MacLeod_spoon_2013, 2014ApJ...794....9M, Liu2023}.
 In this work, we also set up an adiabatic mass loss model in comparison with the fully hydrodynamic treatment, in order to quantify the importance of tides.

-We start with the same MESA sun-like star model and remove a total mass of $0.1\,\Msun$ from its envelope via stellar wind at a constant rate of $10^{-6}\,\Msun\,\mathrm{yr^{-1}}$.
+We start with the same \mesa\ sun-like star model\footnote{{Our \mesa\ inlists and output files are available on Zenodo at \dataset[doi:10.5281/zenodo.14084158]{https://doi.org/10.5281/zenodo.14084158}}.} and remove a total mass of $0.1\,\Msun$ from its envelope via stellar wind at a constant rate of $10^{-6}\,\Msun\,\mathrm{yr^{-1}}$.
 The corresponding mass loss timescale is $10^5\,$yr, significantly lower than the thermal (Kelvin-Helmholtz) timescale ($\approx 0.01\,\Rsun$, beyond our computational ability in multi-orbit simulations.
 This means we inevitably overestimate the energy deposition at the beginning of the simulation.

 As star expands during subsequent passages, both $R_*$ and $\beta$ increase, easing the resolution requirement to resolve the tides.
 When a sun-like star has expanded to $R_*$ over multiple passages, our cell size $\Delta L$ must satisfy